 By the time of the 1979 General Election, the ‘wind of change’ was blowing threw UK politics.
 Margaret Thatcher had been tory leader since 1975 and her party stormed to a decisive victory over the Callaghan government with an overall majority of 44 seats.
 Thomas Litterick was one of the casualties, losing his Selly Oak seat by 4,775 votes.
 This must have been one of the lowest periods of his life.
 Thatcher would have been his arch nemesis, being on the complete opposite ends of the political spectrum to himself.

-Thomas Litterick died in London, on Monday 5th January 1981, he was 51 years old.
+Thomas Litterick died in London, on Monday 5th January 1981, he was just 51-years-old.
 His wife said she did not receive any notification until Tuesday afternoon when her solicitor called round to tell her of the tragic news.
 A death notice had appeared in The Times but no details of the funeral arrangements were mentioned.
 Mrs Litterick said that she had never given up hope that he would come back home to the family in Kenilworth.

 Tributes